AkashaCorporation/Project-Pythia/README.md

 Both samples live at [AkashaCorporationMalware](https://github.com/AkashaCorporation) and are reproducible end-to-end.
 See [HexCore branch `feature/oracle-hook-hackathon`](https://github.com/AkashaCorporation/HikariSystem-HexCore/tree/feature/oracle-hook-hackathon) for the runner (`scripts/pythia-azoth-run.mjs`) and the integration bridge.

+## A note on cost variation

+  The cost figures above are from a specific reference run on Apr 22, 2026.
+  Per-decision cost varies meaningfully between runs even on identical triggers, driven by:

+  - **Prompt caching** — Anthropic's prompt cache gives ~90% discount on reused system prompts.
+The first decision in a fresh session pays full freight; subsequent decisions hit the cache.
+A run started cold can cost up to ~3x more total than one that lands cache hits early.
+  - **Tool-use iterations** — Pythia may call `read_memory` or
+    `disassemble` once or several times before committing to a decision, depending on what she finds.
+Each round-trip is a separate API call.
+  - **Output length** — model output is non-deterministic.
+The same trigger can produce a 200-token reasoning or a 600-token one.

+  In practice cost has ranged from ~$0.003 to ~$0.15 for the v7 demo across the runs I've measured.
+The mechanism is robust; the absolute number is not.

 ---

 ## Architecture (high level)